+4P Therapeutics is engaged in the development of transdermal pharmaceutical products.
 With the acquisition of 4P Therapeutics, 4P Therapeutics' drug development business became the Company's principal business.
-The Company's approach is to use generic drugs that are off patent and incorporate them into the Company's transdermal drug delivery system.
-Although these medications have received FDA approval in oral or injectable form, the Company needs to conduct a transdermal product development program which will include the preclinical and clinical trials that are necessary to receive FDA approval before we can market any of our pharmaceutical products.
+The primary focus of the business is to incorporate the Company's Aversa abuse deterrent technology into transdermal patches containing already approved drugs.
+Although these drugs are already approved, the Company needs to conduct a product development program which will include the preclinical and clinical trials that are necessary to receive FDA approval before we can market any of our pharmaceutical products.